m44rtn/vireo/README.md

 ### Configuring a Virtualbox VM
 In order for the `make run` command to work, you will need to have a few things configured beforehand.
 First thing is to create a VM named "BirdOS".
 You can also use a different name, in which case you will need to change the `VM_NAME` variable in the makefile.

 After this, you will need to make sure the VM boots from CD and make sure the birdos.iso file is attached to the IDE controller of the VM.
-You can also do this while the VM has already been launched by going to **Devices > Optical Drives**.
+You can also do this while the VM has already been launched by going to **Devices > Optical Drives** and hitting [Right ctrl + R] to reboot the VM.

 ## Documentation
 > There was an attempt...